Afshan-Asim/Tech-City/README.md

 # Tech-City
-This repository that contains WordPress website for tech city.
+This repository contains WordPress website for tech city.